Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

 ## Deploy instance in Azure portal

-- When validation is complete navigate to the instance resource in your HCIBox resource group.
+- When validation is complete navigate to the instance resource in your LocalBox resource group.
 The banner should indicate that your instance is validated but not yet deployed.
 Click the "Deploy now" link.

   ![Screenshot showing validated instance resource in Azure portal](./validated_cluster_resource.png)